vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 31. 15; B (under Go.)
 B 92.1 and 48-49, also called 'Dhautapāpa' and

 "Gālava') Papasūdanatirtha--(a spring in Kas mira) R. I. 32, H. C. 14.
-36. Kapa teśvara, Sankarsana Nāga and Papa südana are the same.
+36. Kapa teśvara, Sankarsana Nāga and Papa sūdana are the same.
 Siva is wor shipped as Kapatesvara at the sacred

 spring Para-A (Visvāmitra gave that name